Blood in Stool

 Angiodysplasia.
 A condition in which fragile, abnormal blood vessels lead to bleeding.

-Polyps or cancer.
+.
 Polyps are benign growths that can grow, bleed, and become cancerous.
-Colorectal cancer is the third most common cancer in the U.S. It often causes bleeding that is not noticeable with the naked eye.
+Colorectal cancer is the fourth most common cancer in the U.S. It often causes bleeding that is not noticeable with the naked eye.

 Esophageal problems.
 Varicose veins of the esophagus or tears in the esophagus can lead to severe blood loss.